eXolnet/code-quality-tools/packages/eslint-config-base/README.md

 ## License

+Copyright © [eXolnet](https://www.exolnet.com).
+All rights reserved.

 This code is licensed under the [MIT license](http://choosealicense.com/licenses/mit/).
 Please see the [license file](LICENSE) for more information.